zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - [x] Created migration script for existing users
 - [x] Updated documentation with folder-based approach
 - [x] Created PR #29 for review
+- [x] Removed ytfast.py from root (now in yt-player-main/)
+- [x] Updated docs to clarify migration strategy
-- [ ] Currently working on: Waiting for user testing and feedback
+- [ ] Currently working on: Waiting for user decision on full migration
-- [ ] Waiting for: User to test migration and instance creation
+- [ ] Waiting for: User feedback on migration approach
 - [ ] Blocked by: None

 ## Implementation Status
 - Phase: Folder-Based Multi-Instance Support
-- Status: IMPLEMENTATION COMPLETE, PR CREATED (#29)
+- Status: PARTIAL IMPLEMENTATION, PR IN PROGRESS (#29)
 - Branch: feature/folder-based-instances

+## Migration Strategy Decision Point

+### Current Approach (Incremental)
+- Repository keeps ytfast_modules/ in root for now
+- Provides migration script for users to convert locally
+- Minimizes PR size and review complexity
+- Backward compatible for existing users

+### Alternative Approach (Full Migration)
+- Move all ytfast_modules/* files to yt-player-main/ytfast_modules/
+- Repository directly reflects new structure
+- New users get folder structure by default
+- Would require moving ~20 module files in PR

+### User Feedback Needed
+The user correctly pointed out: "Why use a migration script when the repository could already be in the correct structure?"

+**Options:**
+1. **Keep current approach**: Migration script for local conversion, gradual transition
+2. **Full migration now**: Move all files to folder structure in this PR
+3. **Two-phase approach**: Merge current PR, then separate PR for full file migration

 ## Goals Achieved ✅